Waterman Village

 • Community Resilience: low footprint construction, adaptive reuse & car-free living

 The Waterman Project, a sustainable micro-village, will renovate the historic adobe at 466 Dana Street and add up to 20 affordable small homes.
-The long unused property will be transformed to serve the community, bringing old and new together while preserving the lush tree canopy AND meeting needs for local affordable housing in community resilience.
-Through these efforts, neighborhood safety and vitality will be further enhanced and this project will serve as a replicable community partnership model for other game changing adaptive reuse, community resilience and affordable housing partnerships ahead.
+The long unused property will be transformed to serve the community, bringing old and new together while preserving the lush tree canopy AND meeting needs for local affordable housing and community resilience.
+Through these efforts, neighborhood safety and vitality will be further enhanced and this project will serve as a replicable community partnership model for other game changing adaptive reuse, community resilience, and affordable housing partnerships ahead.

 We asked, and the community generously responded